novuhq/docs/framework-terminal.md

 ## Usage

-The Echo terminal can be loaded via both JS and HTML.
+The Framework terminal can be loaded via both JS and HTML.

 ### Loading with Javascript (preferred)